bjeanes/culture/README.md

   * they are advocates
   * they are 3 steps ahead of team clearing obstacles
   * they inspire, not dictate
+  * managers of people, not managers of process

 #### Hiring